-You can overlay high-resolution satellite images on the land, sea, or both portions of the navigation chart when using a preprogrammed BlueChart g2 Vision SD card.
+You can overlay high-resolution satellite images on the land, sea, or both portions of the Navigation chart when using a preprogrammed BlueChart g2 Vision SD card.

-NOTE: This feature is preloaded on the GPSMAP 430/430s/430x/430sx units.
+NOTE: This feature is preloaded on the GPSMAP 530/530s and 535/535s units.
+You do not need an additional SD card.